davidwgillman/thesis/source/11_chapter_3.md

 For any of the services, a user could attempt to forcefully break authentication.
 Gaining access to the API administrator would allow the attacker to create endpoints to either the front-end or garden that would appear totally valid to the other services.
 Bypassing SSH authentication to the garden would give an attacker direct access to the API key and faux integrity needed to craft data creation calls deemed acceptable by the API.
 Similarly, bypassing OAuth authentication on the front-end allows an attacker to modify any and all data as well as send commands through the API to the garden.

-Considering availability, there are two points at which the attacker could hinder the services availability, which are the channels of communication between the API and the other two services.
+Considering availability, there are two points at which the attacker could hinder the service's availability, which are the channels of communication between the API and the other two services.
 Disruption of communication between the API and the garden has two compromising implications.
 First, the user no longer has access to the most recent data because the garden cannot send messages to the API.
 The messages will be sent once the connection is resumed, but the latency can be an issue.
 Secondly, any configuration and control that needs to be sent to the garden won't make it.
-Both of these issues can severe in time-sensitive applications.
+Both of these issues can be severe in time-sensitive applications.
 The second channel, between the API and front-end, creates similar, but slightly different issues.
 In this case the user wont be able to view any data through the application despite the fact that the data would likely be complete and recent.
 The user will also be unable to send messages to the garden, but in this case they'll have little indication of success or failure.

 ## Key Vulnerabilities

 Considering the most blatant avenues of attack, the service has a few vulnerabilities that are most critical.

+[DG: Not sure what "blatant" means here.]

 Authentication and proper session management is absolutely key.
 Gaining unauthorized access to any of the services, but especially the API, is highly damaging.
 It is critical that passwords are strong and two-factor authentication is used where possible.
 Sessions should require sane re-authentication and confirmation.

 Network security of the garden is a weakness of the service.
 No unnecessary services should be running on any of the garden's machines.
 Only the single machine hosting the gardener container should be network facing.
-The firewall should have stringent checks and fail closed.
-Failing closed, as opposed to open, means that in the case of some received packet making it through the machine's firewall rules without a clear decision to accept or deny, then it should alway be denied rather than allowed through.
+The firewall should have stringent checks and it should fail closed.
+Failing closed, as opposed to open, means that in the case of some received packet making it through the machine's firewall rules without a clear decision to accept or deny, then it should always be denied rather than allowed through.
 The goal should ultimately be to harden the machines to the greatest extent possible using all modern best practices.

 Data received by the API and sent and received within the network should be checked and sanitized.
 To protect against the situation in which a message is able to bypass the authentication of the front-end service and the identification of the API, the API and garden machines should sanitize it to limit its potential damage.

 Likewise, the front-end controls should be checked and sanitized to prevent any unnecessary web vulnerabilities, like cross-site scripting or request forgery, to eliminate the tools an attacker has to elevate privileges.
 These are two instances in which we want to protect against dangerous input, and they are both handled in a very similar way.

 First, any input, both created by the user and sent over the network by the API, that is going to be reflected to the web applications view, used to set configuration, or invoke manual action needs to be treated as potentially dangerous.
 Reflected text in the web application is considered dangerous if it is rendered as valid HTML.
 For this reason, user input is either sanitized or escaped.
 This is another example of how Angular provided a lot of value right out of the box.

+[DG: How?
+What did Angular provide in this case?]

 Sanitization of user input includes removing potentially dangerous tokens entirely.
 This is commonly done using regular expressions by looking for strings that match a particular pattern -- in this scenario we would try to identify and remove strings that begin with `<` and end with `>` because this is a pattern followed by all HTML tags.
 Angular sanitizes items by default if they are assigned in the HTML using the `ng-bind-html` and can be sanitized manually by using the `$sanitize` service.